 - Sentence 3: I have absolutely no clue who the killer is.

-Sisk said you can fix this run-on sentence with a little clever slicing and dicing:
+Sisk said you could fix this run-on sentence with a little clever slicing and dicing:

 “The first step in fixing run-on sentences is to identify each complete phrase and carve them out into stand-alone sentences,” Sisk said.
 “Then you can use conjunctions or rephrasing to put them back together, or decide they work better separately.”